 Apart from version releases (e.g. Java 8 vs. Java 9), each version of Java has patch updates.
-These are smaller updates which are indicated by an u. (e.g. Java 8u240 to Java 8u241).
+These are smaller updates that are indicated by u. (e.g. Java 8u240 to Java 8u241).
 As far as I understand, for example, Windows Auto Updates will only prompt for patch updates and not version releases.

 Installed version(s) of Java

 To see if you have Java on your Windows computer, and/or to see what architectural variations, versions and/or patch updates are installed, the Windows Control Panel Uninstall feature can be used.

 Multiple patch updates, versions and architectural variations of Java RTE can be installed on the same operating system.
 Sometimes this might be necessary (i.e. to have Eclipse IDE and Aptans Studio 3 installed on Windows, but otherwise it is recommended to remove older versions (especially patch updates) if they are unused.

 By uninstalling older versions, the performance, stability and security of the Java applications are improved.
 To uninstall a Java installation on Windows, the Control Panel Uninstall function or the Oracle Java Uninstall Tool can be used.

 To see what version of Java is used on Linux-based operating systems (e.g. Raspbian), the Java version or fullversion terminal command can be used from the CLI:

 Multiple versions of Java JDK (see later) can also be installed on these operating systems.
 To see if there are multiple versions installed, and to be able to choose which version needs to be used, update-alternatives terminal command can be used from the CLI:

 When multiple versions of Java RTE and JDK are installed, the entry can be chosen by choosing the number representing the version.